HOA Election by Acclamation Timeline

 to the Number of Open Seats

 If the Inspector of Elections determines the election is uncontested (Civ.
 Code § 5103), give general notice of the date of an open board meeting to announce the results.
 The board meeting agenda must include the name of each candidate to be declared elected by acclamation.
 (Civ.
-Code § 5103(d).)
-Election results are posted within 15 days.
-New directors take office on the date of the annual meeting when current director terms expire.
+Code § 5103(d)) Election results are posted within 15 days.
+New directors take office on the date of the annual meeting when the current director terms expire.
 (Corp.
-Code § 7220(b).)
-At that point, the new board holds an organizational meeting to elect officers.
+Code § 7220(b)) At that point, the new board holds a meeting to elect officers.

-If the Number of Nominees Exceed the Number of Open Seats,
+If the Number of Nominees Exceeds the Number of Open Seats,

 the Election Timeline Continues